w-winter/eurorack/stages/README.md

 - Ungated (looping or non-looping): A uniform random CV generator.
 Just your basic random output, with controllable frequency.
     - Slider/CV: Frequency at which new values are generated.
 V/oct.
 Slider range is 0.125hz to 32hz.
-    - Knob: Portamento
+    - Pot: Portamento
 - Gated, non-looping: An implementation of Tom Whitwell's [Turing Machine](https://www.modulargrid.net/e/music-thing-modular-turing-machine-mk-ii--).
 The segment contains a 16 bit shift register.
 Output is the current value of the shift register (unquantized).
 On a rising gate, the register rotates, and the bit at the end is copied to the beginning with a probability of flipping.
 A great algorithm for controllable randomness, as you can lock loops you like, or let them slowly evolve.
     - Slider/CV: Probability of flipping the copied bit.
 At 0, the sequence will be locked.
 At 1, the copied bit will always flip, allowing for locked sequences of twice the length.
 At 0.5, the copied bit will be completely random.
-    - Knob: Number of steps, from 1 to 16.
+    - Pot: Number of steps, from 1 to 16.
 - Gated, looping: A chaotic sequence generator using the [logistic map](https://en.wikipedia.org/wiki/Logistic_map).
 The logistic map is a chaotic system inspired by population dynamics that can range from small repeating sequences to ever evolving chaos.
 A rising gate applies a single iteration of the logistic map.
 Thanks to the [XAOC Batumi alternate firmware](https://github.com/xaocdevices/batumi/tree/alternate) for the idea (though the implementations are slightly different)!
     - Slider/CV: The reproduction rate (3.5 to 4).
 At the lowest, gives a simple sequence with period of 4.
 As it increases, the period keeps growing until it diverges.
 The character of the generated sequences varies greatly throughout the range.
-    - Knob: Portamento
+    - Pot: Portamento

 When used in an envelope, a **non-looping** random segment will act like a step (orange) segment with a Turing Machine as input.
 When the envelope reaches the random segment, the envelope will output the value of the segment's shift register and hold until the envelope receives another trigger.